Did you know?

 The Chinese alligator, unlike the abundant American alligator, is critically endangered.
 Scientists estimate that fewer than 130 individuals survive in the wild.
 The main threat facing the Chinese alligator is habitat loss.
 The species’ traditional wetland habitat has been largely converted to rice paddies, and the remaining wild populations are confined to drainage ditches and farm ponds in one small Chinese province.

 Fortunately, efforts are underway to help the Chinese alligator.
 The species has been successfully bred in wildlife refuges and in zoos, which maintain healthy populations.
-In 2003, the first captive-born Chinese alligators were released into their native range -- hopefully the beginning of a successful reintroduction program.
+In 2003, the first captive-born Chinese alligators were released into their native range.

 The Saint Louis Zoo supports Chinese alligators in the Charles H. Hoessle Herpetarium at the Zoo.
 Learn more about how we are helping wildlife around the world.